jveerabhadran/binp52/README.md

 **Project Overview**

-This repository contains a batch-processing pipeline for single-nucleus RNA sequencing (snRNA-seq) data, developed as part of the BINP52 Master's thesis.
-The pipeline covers all major steps from raw count matrix ingestion to cell type annotation and subcluster analysis, with a focus on:

-- Ambient RNA correction using SoupX
-- Doublet detection using scDblFinder and Scrublet
-- Normalisation and feature selection using scran and Scanpy
-- Dimensionality reduction, clustering, and annotation
-- GABAergic neuron subclustering
-- Compositional data analysis
-- Trajectory analysis
+This repository contains the full computational pipeline developed for the BINP52 Master's thesis at Lund University, investigating the role of *Klf13* knockout in the embryonic mouse brain using single-nucleus RNA sequencing (snRNA-seq).
+Starting from raw count matrices, the pipeline progresses through ambient RNA correction (SoupX), doublet detection (scDblFinder and Scrublet), per-sample normalisation (scran), batch-aware concatenation, highly variable gene selection, and dimensionality reduction, before performing Leiden clustering and manual cell type annotation.
+Downstream analyses include GABAergic neuron subclustering, transcription factor activity scoring, pseudotime trajectory inference, and compositional data analysis (CoDA) to identify cell-type abundance and expressional shifts between knockout and wildtype conditions.
+The pipeline is built in Python using Scanpy and AnnData, with R-based steps bridged via rpy2 and anndata2ri, and is designed for multi-sample batch processing with pinned dependencies and fixed random seeds to ensure full reproducibility.

 The pipeline is designed for multi-sample batch processing with robust error handling and clear separation of each analysis step.

 ---